NAThompson/d3intro/howtod3.md

 ---

-## d3: Using FileSaver.js to downloading SVG files
+## d3: Using FileSaver.js to download SVG files

 ```javascript
 const serializer = new XMLSerializer();